hal/elemento/README.md

 Elemento offers a very basic router.
 The router is minimal invasive and built around a few simple concepts:

-- `@Route`<br/>
-Annotation to mark a page implementation as place.
-An annotation processor collects all pages annotated with `@Route` and generates an instance of `Places`.
-Routes can have parameters like in `/contacts/:contactId`.

 - `Place`<br/>
 Data class that represents a place in an application.
 A place is identified by a route, and can have an optional title and a custom root element.
-If present the children of the root element are replaced by the elements of the page.
+Routes can have parameters like in `/contacts/:contactId`.
+Finally, a place can also have a loader assigned to it.

 - `Places`<br/>
 Builder to set up places.
-Supports nested places and loaders.
+Supports nested places and allows to assign loaders to places.

+- `Loader<T>`<br/>
+  Functional interface to asynchronously load data, before a page is added to the DOM.
+The loader function gets the place and parameters as input and returns a promise of the data to be loaded.
+It is defined as `Promise<T> load(Place place, Parameter parameter)`.

 - `Page`<br/>
 Simple interface that represents a collection of HTML elements.
-Implementations need to implement a single method: `Iterable<HTMLElement> elements(Place, Parameter, LoaderData)`.
+Implementations should be cheap to create and need to implement a single method: `Iterable<HTMLElement> elements(Place, Parameter, LoaderData)`.

+- `@Route`<br/>
+Annotation to mark a page implementation as place.
+An annotation processor collects all pages annotated with `@Route` and generates an instance of `Places`.

 - `PlaceManager`<br/>
+Class that
+  - keeps track of registered places,
+  - handles navigation events,
+  - parses route parameters,
+  - loads data asynchronously,
-Class that keeps track of registered places, handles navigation events, and updates the DOM accordingly.
+  - and updates the DOM accordingly.

 The place manager can be customized using builder like methods and has a `start()` method to show the initial page.

-- `Loader<T>`<br/>
-Functional interface to asynchronously load data, before a page is added to the DOM.
-The loader function gets the place and parameters as input and returns a promise of the data to be loaded.
-It is defined as `Promise<T> load(Place place, Parameter parameter)`.

 See the API documentation of [PlaceManager](https://hal.github.io/elemento/apidocs/org/jboss/elemento/router/PlaceManager.html) for more details.